The punchline up front — in 60 seconds

 Where standards and plumbing quietly decide outcomes

 Interoperability choices shape how well synchronization survives real life.
-On the wire, OPC UA and MQTT control industrial telemetry; in healthcare, HL7 FHIR governs semantics; in mobility, V2X — according to concurrency pressure.
+On the wire, OPC UA and MQTT dominate industrial telemetry; in healthcare, HL7 FHIR governs semantics; in mobility, V2X — according to concurrency pressure.
 On timekeeping, PTP/IEEE 1588 beats NTP when milliseconds matter.
 In plants, IEC 62443 and functional safety regimes constrain architectures.
 In the cloud, identity boundaries and network policies (think Kubernetes admission control and service mesh authorization) decide how cleanly policy can gate sync operations.

 None of these acronyms are decoration.
 They are the guardrails and speed limits on the same road.
 Translate them into rules operators can use, not just auditors can cite.